 One solution, if the Windows Credential Manager does not display the password, is to edit or remove it completelyTo edit your Windows credentials, follow these steps:

-- Enter in the Control panel - User account - Credential manager.
+- Enter the control Panel – User accounts – Credential Manager.
 Or type “Credential Manager” in the Windows search bar.

 - Select the credential and click on "Edit".